OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

 This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically to reveal more content when clicked.
-No JavaScript is required.
-This example uses plain CSS3; however, the concept could easily be adapted to a CSS framework like Tailwind CSS.
+No JavaScript is required!
+The effect involves a card that expands to reveal more content when hovered over.
+We'll use pure CSS3 transitions and transforms to achieve this.

 **Description of the Styling:**

-The core technique uses CSS transitions and the `max-height` property.
-The card starts with a small `max-height`, limiting its visible content.
-On click, the `max-height` is dynamically changed to allow the card to expand to its full content height.
-The transition smooths the expansion animation.
-We also style the card with some basic visual enhancements.
+The card is styled using a simple structure with a container div for the overall card and inner divs for the content.
+The key to the expanding effect lies in CSS transitions applied to `transform: scale()` and `box-shadow`.
+On hover, the card scales up slightly and gets a more prominent box shadow, creating a visually appealing expanding effect.
+We also use `overflow: hidden` to keep the initial content neatly within the card boundaries before expansion.

 **Full Code:**